 Formation of a Graduate School Diversity Committee: Recognizing that there are many aspects of diversity at our university, the Dean of the Graduate School, Dr. Tom Reynolds, created a committee to look at issues and develop resources to support diversity, equity and inclusion in graduate education.

-Available in Spring 2021 - a new graduate course on Topics of Diversity and Inclusion – GRAD 6000/8000.
+Topics of Diversity and Inclusion – GRAD 6000/8000.
 The objective of this course is to explore diversity and inclusion from various multi-disciplinary perspectives.
 Diversity is often equated with a disciplinary view rooted in social justice.
 Yet, over the last few years research in diversity has demonstrated numerous disciplinary-specific points of view.
 Groups with more diversity perform better than other groups.
 Companies with a diverse employee base tend to produce better financially.
 These various discipline-specific findings provide a strong case for why diversity matters.
 Given the value of diversity, how do we build organizations and systems that are inclusive.

 The Council of Graduate School's Statement on Inclusiveness and Diversity